 Fund suitability

-Suitable for all of a charity’s short-term investments where they are seeking a high level of capital security and a competitive yield.
+Suitable for all of a charity’s short-term investments where they are seeking a high level of capital security and a competitive rate of interest.

 Who can invest?